ArhanChaudhary/qter/media/paper/paper.typ

 forms an equivalence class based on all the rotations of sequences that are all solutions to the Cycle Combination Solver.
 The key is to search a single representative sequence in this equivalence class to avoid duplicate work.
 We choose the representative as the lexicographically minimal sequence because this restriction is easy to embed in IDA\* search through a simple modification to the recursive algorithm @sequence-symmetry-impl.

 Furthermore, we take advantage of the fact that the shortest sequence can never start and end with the moves in the same move class.
 Otherwise, the end could be rotated to the start and combined together, contradicting the shortest sequence assumption.
 Although this optimization only applies to the last depth in IDA\*, it turns out to be surprisingly effective because most of the time is spent there.

+// TODO: A B C A B vs A B A B C
+// TODO: commutative endings

 ==== Parallel IDA\*